-You were paying for your coffee at Starbucks and the barista caught your eye.
-You caught hers too: she looked like she had never seen a guy dressed in a suit and tie before.
 “That’s a really nice watch,” she said, as her face turned slightly red.
 You flashed her a genuine smile and a “thank you.”
-Usually you visit the place in your running clothes, but today you had a meeting to go to later.
-As you made small talk, she volunteered how she had a boring weekend ahead, so you took the hint, and asked for her number.
+Usually you visit the place in your running clothes, but today you had an evening meeting.
+As you made small talk, she volunteered she had a boring weekend ahead, so you took the hint, and asked for her number.
 Curious, you looked her up on Facebook later that night.
 “21??”
 “She’s 21?”
 You could hardly believe it; she’s a college student at your alma mater.
 You’re almost 38.
 That’s a 17 year age gap.
 You wonder what to do.

 Instead of just going with the flow and recognizing that it’s possible she might be mature for her age, and you both could enjoy going on a date, most people overthink and frantically search for advice about “rules” and “requirements” related to age gaps and dating ages.
 One that almost always comes up is the “half your age plus seven” rule, which basically states that you divide your age by two, add seven, and that’s the youngest you can date.